borys-pc33/github-capture/README.md

 dotnet run
 ```

-The swagger will be available at http://localhost:5000
+The swagger will be available [here](http://localhost:5000/swagger)

 ## Use ngrok as proxy